FriendsOfCake/crud/docs/_partials/actions/configuration/save_options.rst

 	$this->Crud->action()->saveOptions(['atomic' => false]);

-Sometimes you need to change the accesible fields before you update your entity
+Sometimes you need to change the accessible fields before you update your entity.

 .. code-block:: phpinline